Mostofa-Abedin/ShekhMostofaAbedin_T1A3/README.md

 3. Populate the CSV with with random cars taken from the internet.
 4. Place the CSV in a folder called data within the local repository and note the file path.

 ### <strong style="color: #f59c42"> Feature 1: Upload CSV file and store to local Dictionary </strong>

 #### File: (upload_file.py)

 #### Pseudocode Outline:

 1. Import CSV Module to handle CSV files.
 2. Create a blank dictionary to store vehicle data.
 Let’s call it car_database.
 3. Create a function called upload_file that take the argument of the file path where the csv is located.
 4. Using csv.DictReader open the csv file according to provided file path.
 5. Iterate through each row.
 6. Check if correct car details are present(make,model,year,price)
-7. If they are present add to dictonary car_database such that the key is a tuple of (make,model,year) and the value is the price.
+7. If they are present add to dictionary car_database such that the key is a tuple of (make,model,year) and the value is the price.
 8. Save the information.
 9. Print a success message saying that the upload has been successful.

 #### Pseudocode Logic: